Textualize/textual-serve/README.md

 # textual-serve

-Every [Textual](https://github.com/textualize/textual) application in now a web application.
+Every [Textual](https://github.com/textualize/textual) application is now a web application.

 With 3 lines of code, any Textual app can run in the browser.